-- 1. Using a text editor, open TNSNAMES.ora file in the Oracle\homeInetwork/ admin/ directory. - 2.
-Configure the TNSNAMES.ora file entries listed in Table 5-3.
+- Using a text editor, open TNSNAMES.ora file in the Oracle_homeInetwork/admin/ directory. - 2.
+Configure the TNSNAMES.ora file entries listed in Table 5-2.

 Entry Description LOAD_BALANCE This parameter specifies whether load balancing is enabled between Oracle RAC databases.
 This parameter is embedded in the ADDRESS_LIST parameter in the tnsnames.ora file.
 Set this attribute to NO .
 ASAP does not support active/active RAC databases configuration.
 FAILOVER This parameter specifies whether connect-time failover is enabled between primary and secondary Oracle RAC databases.
 This parameter is embedded in the ADDRESS_LIST parameter in the tnsnames.ora file Set this attribute to TRUE.
 ASAP supports the active/passive Oracle RAC database configurations.

-Table 5-3 TNSNAMES.ora Entries

-Entry Description ADDRESS This parameter contains the address information for an Oracle RAC database.
+ADDRESS This parameter contains the address information for an Oracle RAC database.
 Include two instances of this attribute for the primary and secondary Oracle RAC databases.
 This parameter is embedded in the ADDRESS_LIST parameter in the tnsnames.ora file The ADDRESS parameters includes the following parameters: PROTOCOL: Specifies the protocol used to connect to the Oracle RAC database.
 For example, TCP.
-HOST: Specifies the host name or IP address for the RAC database.
-PORT: Specifies the port number for the Oracle RAC database.
+HOST: Specifies the host name or IP address for the RAC database. • PORT: Specifies the port number for the Oracle RAC database.
 SERVER This parameter directs the listener to connect the client to a specific service handler.
 Set this parameter to DEDICATED.
 SERVICE_NAME This parameter identifies the Oracle Database database service to access.
 Set the value to a value specified by the SERVICE_NAMES parameter in the initialization parameter file.

+Table 5-2 TNSNAMES.ora Entries

-FAILOVER_MODE This parameter contains the connection information required for an Oracle RAC active/passive failover database configuration and transparent application failover (TAF).
+Entry Description FAILOVER_MODE This parameter contains the connection information required for an Oracle RAC active/passive failover database configuration and transparent application failover (TAF).
 It instructs Oracle Net to fail over to a different listener if the first listener fails during run time.
 Do not confused this parameter with the connect-time failover FAILOVER parameter.
 This parameter is embedded in the CONNECT_DATA parameter in the tnsnames.ora file.
 The FAILOVER_MODE parameter includes the following parameters: TYPE: Set TYPE to session.
 TYPE=session establishes a new connection to the Oracle active instance, and any work in progress is lost.
 ASAP will replay all such failed transactions related to the Control Server.
-METHOD: Specify the method to be used for establishing the connection.
+METHOD: Specify the method to be used for establishing the distribution. connection.
 METHOD=preconnect directs TAF to create two connections at transaction startup time: one to the primary database and a backup connection to the backup database.
 METHOD=basic directs TAF to create a connection to the primary database at transaction startup time.
-Connection to the backup database is established only after the connection to the primary database fails.
-RETRIES: Specify the number of times you want ASAP to retry the connection when the connection to the database fails.
-For example, RETRIES=11.
-DELAY: Specify the interval in seconds between connection retries.
+Connection to the backup database is established only after the connection to the primary database fails. • RETRIES: Specify the number of times you want ASAP to retry the connection when the connection to the database fails.
+For example, RETRIES=11. • DELAY: Specify the interval in seconds between connection retries.
 For example, DELAY= 6.

-Table 5-3 (Cont.)
+Table 5-2 (Cont.)
 TNSNAMES.ora Entries